ToaHeck/AI-Flower-Detector-iOS13/README.md

    git clone https://github.com/ToaHeck/Flower-Detection-App.git
 2. Open the project in Xcode.
 3. Build and run the application on the iOS simulator or a physical device.
-   NOTE: the camera function will only work on a physicl device.
+   NOTE: the camera function will only work on a physical device.

 ## Usage